GEBIT/neogrok/README.md

   repositories, to which the logged in user has access to.
   Requires a [custom version](https://github.com/GEBIT/zoekt) of zoekt, which uses the userId passed by neogrok to select the user-accessible shards.
-- The possibility to change the title to something else than 'neogrok'
+- The possibility to change the title to something else than 'neogrok'.
+- Branches in file search result header are now links to editing the file in Gitlab.

 ## Features and usage